indika/blog/_posts/2013-10-25-cooking-with-chef.md

 The root priviledges are so that it can make changes to openssl.
 Should I not be a bit more paranoid here?

-And then you have to source it.
+After you have installed it, you have to source it.

 {% highlight bash %}
 source /Users/indika/.rvm/scripts/rvm